spatie/laravel-settings/README.md

 We add the properties `site_name` and `site_active` here to the `general` group with values `Spatie` and `true`.
 We'll cover a lot more on migrations [later](https://github.com/spatie/laravel-settings#creating-settings-migrations).

-You should run the migration to add the properties to the database
+You should run the migration to add the properties to the database:

 ```bash
 php artisan migrate